AldousMendoza/ObstructionSensor/README.md

 # Obstruction Sensor

 This is my first attempt in making a device using the raspberry pi.
-This project mainly presents the VL53L0X.
+This project mainly presents the VL53L0X ToF(Time of Flight) Distance Sensor.

 A bit of an introduction on how the VL53L0X works:
 The VL53L0X emmits a laser towards a direction.